mgxy0/FWCrypt/README.md

 ![Screenshot 2024-06-02 alle 17 16 36](https://github.com/mgxy0/FWCrypt/assets/127632468/793a4259-9493-411e-9c8f-cda967161153)

-A simple utility to encrypt and decrypt files using Ruby's OpenSSL library.
+FWCrypt is a simple utility to encrypt and decrypt files using Ruby's OpenSSL library.

 ## Features 🛠️